adjustyourtone/FSND_casting_agency/README.md

 ##### Reconfigure Application

-With a testing database created, check to make sure setup.sh reflects the appropriate testing database url.
+With a testing database created and populated, check to make sure **setup.sh** reflects the appropriate testing database url.
 Then open up the models.py file and follow the instructions to comment out the appropriate database_path variable.

-As long as your Access Tokens are valid (less than 24hrs), you should be ready to test your application.
+As long as your Access Tokens are valid (up to 24hrs), you should be ready to test your application.
 If needed, you can follow the directions above to generate new tokens.

 If you're ready to run a unit test, CD into your project directory and run: